 Pine trees will recover from deer damage.
 Trim broken and damaged branches to encourage new growth and prevent pest infestations.

 Protect New Seedlings

-Pine trees can survive the damage caused by browsing deer if the terminal bud tip is protected.
+Pine trees can survive the damage caused by browsing deer if the top tip of the stem, also called the terminal growth point, is protected.
 If the terminal point is healthy and undamaged, the young pine tree will continue to grow in a vertical direction, even if most of the rest of tree has been nibbled on.

 Discourage deer from feasting on your pine trees by sprinkling carnivore scent around the base of the tree.
 Bear, cougar, wolf and coyote are natural deer predators.
 Carnivore-scent blocks or sprays are available online or for purchase from local hunting-supply stores.
 Do not put out deer feeders to entice deer to visit your property.
-Automated lights or sprinkler systems discourage nocturnal foraging.